 Trust and Estate Planning is the process of managing and disposing of an individual’s estate during their lifetime and after their death.
 Key components include a Last Will and Testament, Living Trusts, Power of Attorney appointments, and health care directives.

-Why is Trust and Estate Planning important?
+Why are Trust and Estate Planning important?

 This process is crucial to protect assets from taxation and legal fees, secure accurate execution of wishes, and provide support for dependents.
 Essentially, it ensures proper management of wealth and legacy.